Sarah-2510/R-Shiny-Project---AIR-QUALITY-INDEX/README.md

 # R-Shiny-Project---AIR-QUALITY INDEX-

+## Introduction

+### What is Air Quality Index ?
+The Air Quality Index is a scale designed to convey the current state of air quality to people in easily comprehensible terms.
+It converts the complex air quality data of different pollutants into a numerical value (index value), terminology and colour.
+The main objective of the AQI is to inform and caution the public about the risk of exposure to daily pollution levels.

+### Project Goal
+The project aimed at analysing Air Quality Data for various cities in India over a time period of 2017-2019.
+The project analyses the same data in multiple ways using different statistical tools and visualization tools to derive insights from the changing trends over years.

 ## Data
 ### Link To The Dataset - https://www.kaggle.com/rohanrao/air-quality-data-in-india
 The dataset was taken from Kaggle.
 It is publicly available by the Central Pollution